Sign up for the 4patas club and enjoy exclusive discounts on dog-friendly trips and activities.

 Moving with your dog involves more than just going through customs:

-· Find a trusted veterinarian when you arrive.
+· Find a trusted veterinarian upon arrival.

-If in doubt, contact the U.S. consulate, embassy, or animal health department of the state you are moving to.
+If in doubt, contact the U.S. consulate, embassy, or the animal health department of the state you are moving to.

-Additional procedures depending on the destination state (California, New York, Florida, etc.)
+Additional procedures depending on the destination state (California, New York, Florida...)

 Each state may have additional requirements, for example: